Today, I’m looking for what you think was the the best late season TV callback to an early episode of the TV series.

 My pick is the penultimate episode of The Office, “A.A.R.M,” where Jim finally gives Pam the note that he wrote to her in Season 2’s “Christmas Party” (and subsequently took back when he chickened out on expressing his feelings to her at that particular moment) when she started to wonder whether Jim was sacrificing too much by deciding to stay in Scranton with her and their two children instead of pursuing his dream of becoming a sports agent.
 He got the documentary crew to help him by putting together a little package of all of their best romantic moments from the series, along with finally giving her the note he wrote her years earlier.
 Very cute stuff.

 As an alternate, Who’s The Boss?‘s finale did a nice job redoing the iconic opening sequence from the series.
-That shoe got REALLY bad in its final seasons, so it’s worth pointing out that for a show that had gotten so bad, it did manage to pull off a cool ending in the finale.
+That show got REALLY bad in its final seasons, so it’s worth pointing out that for a show that had gotten so bad, it did manage to pull off a cool ending in the finale.

 That’s my pick (plus an alternate!).
 What’s yours?